Amenly/EroMe/README.md

 `pip3 install -r requirements`

-Next, open the config.json in the project folder and replace "pathname" with the pathname to a folder where you would like to store EroMe content:
+Next, open the config.json in the project folder and replace "pathname" with the pathname to a folder where you would like the content to be downloaded:

 `{"folder_path": "pathname"}`

-...becomes something such as this:
+For example, it should look similar to this:

 `{"folder_path": "/Users/username/Downloads/EroMe"}`